 Register your interest in providing Flying Start and/or Early Education – 10 hours free education

 If you are a childcare provider, you can register your interest in providing Flying Start and/or Early Education – 10 hours free education.

 Childcare providers must be Care Inspectorate Wales Registered (CIW) to provide Flying Start.

 Childcare providers must be CIW and Estyn Registered to provide Early Education – 10 hours free education.
 If a childcare provider is CIW Registered but not Estyn Registered, the childcare provider will be expected to register with Estyn following a successful application.

-Register your interest online for providing Early Education – 10 hours free education or Flying Start services
+Register your interest in providing Early Education or Flying Start services

-You can get updates and find out more information on our Flying Start Facebook group.
+You can get updates and find out more information on our Families First and Flying Start Facebook page.